JerryI/wolfram-js-frontend/container/README.md

 The container is capable of following features:

-- An external working directory can be mounted inside the container at `/workspace`.
+- An external working directory `~wljs` will be mounted inside the container default wljs notebooks directory.
 - The container allows specifying the `PUID` and `PGID` environment variables to set the user id and group id of the user accessing the `/workspace` directory.
 Both default to 1000.
 - A volume or bind mount can be used at `/Licensing` inside the container to persist licensing information.
 - The WLJS server is started on the following ports: http 4000 (Main http port); ws 4001 (Websocket port); ws2 4002 (Alternate websocket port); docs 4003 (Documentation).